pydicom/pynetdicom/docs/tutorials/create_scu.rst

     else:
         # Association rejected, aborted or never connected
         print('Failed to associate')

+As mentioned earlier, an *acceptor* may do a couple of things in response to an association request:

+* Accept the association request and establish an association ʘ‿ʘ
+* Reject the association request ಠ_ಠ
+* Abort the association negotiation ಥ‸‸ಥ

+The request may also fail because there's nothing there to associate with (a connection failure).

 Because there's more than one possible outcomes to negotiation, we check to see if the association :attr:`~association.Association.is_established`.
 If it